Postdoctoral Research Associate(s)

 He recently joined Dr Chen’s team and he will be working on the recruitment and follow-up of participants in the environmental studies.
 He enjoys being with his family, listening to music and watching movies

-Jiayuan Hao majored in Global Health at Wuhan University during her undergraduate studies and obtained a master’s degree in Biostatistics at Harvard University in 2022.
-Now she is a Ph.D. student in Biostatistics at the University of Southern California.
-She has worked on environmental statistics, environmental epidemiology, and exposure science focusing on air pollution.
-Now she is interested in developing advanced statistical methods like machine learning to address environmental health-related questions.
+Ni Kang majored in Mathematics at UC Santa Barbara during his undergraduate studies and obtained a master’s degree in Biostatistics at Harvard University in 2020.
+Now he is a Ph.D. student in Biostatistics at the University of Southern California.
+He is interested in developing the pathway mediation method to address environmental health problems.

 Natalie Blanc is a fourth-year undergraduate pre-medical student at the University of Southern California majoring in Human Biology and minoring in Environmental Studies, Psychology, and Health Sciences.
 She is passionate about medicine and environmental health.
 She joined Dr. Chen’s lab in January of 2021 and conducted a literature review on the effects of air pollution during the pre-conception period.
 She enjoys spending time at the beach, lake, or mountains with friends and family.